Photo by Aston Chin

 K=Kingstonians (Cebert “Jackie” Bernard, Lloyd “Footy” Bernard, Lloyd Kerr) Kilowatts [AKA The Three Tops].

 L=Leaders (Keith Blake, Milton Henry, Rebels, Magic Alex [according to Keith Blake AKA Prince Alla on LP notes]), Lyrics (Stafford “Fred Locks” Elliot, Albert Tomlinson, Delmar Campbell).

-M=Madlads (Delroy Williams, George Allison, Ricky Grant) Martinis, (?, ?, ?), Maytals (Frederick “Toots” Hibbert, Raleigh Gordon, Jerry McCarthy), Mellotones (Winston Francis, Melvin Reed, Sammy ? or Wesley Nelson) Melodians (Tony Brevett, Brent Dowe, Trevor McNaughton) Minstrels, (Geoffrey Chung, Mikey Chung, Lennox Robinson).
+M=Madlads (Delroy Williams, George Allison, Ricky Grant) Martinis, (?, ?, ?), Maytals (Frederick “Toots” Hibbert, Raleigh Gordon, Jerry McCarthy), Mellotones (Gladstone “Winston” Francis[Not Mr. Fix It], Sammy Lowe, Wesley Nelson) Melodians (Tony Brevett, Brent Dowe, Trevor McNaughton) Minstrels, (Geoffrey Chung, Mikey Chung, Lennox Robinson).
 [Minstrels members according to Heartbeat 134 notes.
 Mikey Chung also cited Claude Braithewaite.]

 N=Natives (Nicky Thomas, ?, ?,) Neptunes (?, ? & ?).

 O=Octaves (? , ?, ?), Originators (?), Overtakers1 (Matador) (Llewelyn “Leo” Graham, Wesley Nelson, Rita Nelson), Overtakers2 (Joe Gibbs) (Ruben Brooks, Ruth Brooks, Leroy Williams) [Latter trio active in 2009 in Atlanta GA USA] Overdrives (O. Dalhouse & E. Wallace).